-In order to verify that all products are safe before they reach the end-user, EMC testing is performed at the design, development, and manufacturing stages of the product lifecycle.
-The test examines the correct selection of components as well as the proper construction of the device by the criteria of the applicable EMC regulations.
-When it comes to EMC type tests, they are typically far more demanding than ordinary production testing because they are intended to check a product’s safety design.
-Aside from that, the product sample must be energized before EMC testing.
+To verify that all products are safe before they reach the end-user, it is good to perform EMC testing.
+EMC tests take place at the design, development, and manufacturing stages of the product lifecycle.
+Those examine the selection of components and the proper construction of the device by the criteria of the EMC regulations.
+When it comes to EMC-type tests, they are typically far more demanding than ordinary production testing.
+That is because they intend to check a product’s safety design.
+Aside from that, you must energize the product sample before EMC testing.

-Additional EMC testing for electrical products is required to secure international approvals and product certification marks for the products.
-Electrical devices, for example, must pass EMC testing and be in compliance with the EMC Directive 2014/30/EU to be approved for sale on the EU market and bear the CE marking.
+Securing international approvals and product certification marks for the products requires additional EMC testing for electrical products.
+To sell in the EU market and bear the CE marking, electrical devices, for example, must pass EMC testing and be in compliance with the EMC Directive 2014/30/EU.

 The main types of EMC testing for achieving EMC compliance are: